 6. English Ivy

-English Ivy has also made it to NASA’s list of best air-purifying plants.
-Thanks to its excellent ability in absorbing formaldehyde.
-English ivy survives in moderate temperatures and is easy to grow.
+English Ivy has also made it to NASA’s list of best air-purifying plant due to its ability to absorb formaldehyde.
+English ivy can easily grow and survive in moderate temperatures.
 It requires medium sunlight exposure.
-It helps you sleep and hence English Ivy appears to be the best bedroom plant in terms of ease and efficiency.

 These flowers can bring brightness and cheer in an instant and lift up your spirits.
 With orange, pink, white and yellow they should be a welcome addition to any room.
 Apart from their good looks there are health benefits as well.
 They help you breathe easy by releasing oxygen at night while you snooze.
 Daisies are definitely recommended if you suffer from apnea or allergies.
 Just ensure they get sufficient water and sunlight.